hda-technical/dancebooks/transcriptions/[188-, sc] James Scott Skinner, William Scott - MS 3088.md

 >
 > I will fill your hearts with glee”.

-### [^7] {25} The Chimes of Dunkirk with chorus.

-[^7]: In our professional experience we have, on many occasions, been requested to give a dance in which all may join.
+### [In our professional experience we have, on many occasions, been requested to give a dance in which all may join.
 The re-arranging of the “Chimes of Dunkirk”, the beauty of the music, and the simplicity of the figure has, we trust, reduced it to the capacity of the merest tyro.
 The dance has another advantage — videlicet — It gives gentlemen the pleasure of dancing and singing with every lady in the room.
 This is _comme il faut_.
-William Scott + James Scott Skinner.
+William Scott + James Scott Skinner.] {25} The Chimes of Dunkirk with chorus.

 Any number of couples form a circle round the room.
 The gentleman having his lady on the right arm.
 At the first note of the music the gentleman makes a low formal bow in front of his partner.
 His partner makes a low formal curtsey (3 bars and 1 bar for the gentleman to return to his place).